 About us

-Sports & Culture | Frequently Asked Questions | Supervisory Board | Advisory Committee
+Sports & Culture | Supervisory Board | Advisory Committee

 About the Jeugdfonds

-The Youth Sports & Culture Fund enables children and young people from low-income families to participate in football, music lessons, gymnastics, street dance, judo, theater classes, or other sporting or creative activities.
+The Youth Fund for Sports & Culture enables children and young people from low-income families to participate in football, music lessons, gymnastics, street dance, judo, theater classes, or other sporting or creative activities.
 We cover the membership fees/tuition fees for these children and young people, and in some cases, supplies such as football kits or dance shoes.

 Why are we needed?